internetofwater/docs.geoconnex.us/docs/about/service-level-agreements.md

 **For data users**:

 - The SPARQL endpoint should have 99% uptime.
-- There is no explicit query latency threshold for the service level agreement, since latency depends mainly upon query complexity.
+- There is no explicit query latency threshold for the service level expectation, since latency depends mainly upon query complexity.
 - Syntactically correct SPARQL queries should execute successfully.

 ---